Standard Operating Procedure (SOP) is a document that provides directions on how tasks and processes should be carried out within a company.

-Standard Operating Procedures (SOPs) are an integral part of the day-to-day operations in the pharmaceutical industry, and every department must have its own SOPs.
+Standard Operating Procedures (SOPs) are an integral part of the routine operations in the pharmaceutical industry, and every department has its SOPs.

 - What Are the Different Types of SOPs in the Pharmaceutical Industry?

 - What Are the SOP Management Guidelines in the Pharmaceutical Industry?

 - What Is an SOP Format?